Table of Contents

 Roughly three-quarters of Belgium’s trade is with other EU countries.
 Belgian banks were severely affected by the international financial crisis with three major banks receiving capital injections from the government.
 An ageing population and rising social expenditures are also mid- to long-term challenges to public finances.

-Top Industries: Engineering and metal products, motor vehicle assembly, transportation equipment, scientific instruments, processed food and beverages, chemicals, basic metals, textiles, glass, petroleum
+Top Industries: Engineering and metal products, motor vehicle assembly, transportation equipment, scientific instruments, processed food and beverages, chemicals, pharmaceuticals, base metals, textiles, glass, petroleum

 |Public debt (% of GDP)||103.4||96.8||56.5||23.0||63.9||78.8|